• Skip to primary navigation

 Strawberry & Elderflower Jam - Fab Food 4 All #jam #strawberry #elderflower #canning

-I’m not surprised that the Botanic Garden range is still a top seller today as the designs on each piece are just so beautiful and you can’t help but feel good when eating or drinking from them.
+The designs on each piece of crockery are so beautiful.
+You can’t help but feel good when eating or drinking from them.

-With so many pieces in the range you have every eating occasion covered and more.
+With so many pieces in the range, every eating occasion is covered.

 Sharing good food on beautiful tableware is one of life’s simple but important pleasures.
 I can still remember my mum serving tea and cakes on her Botanic Garden pieces.